Ruth First: Treason trial and detention

+She was often questioned about her involvement in Rivonia, but she never revealed any information to the police.
+Her brother Ronald was also detained, though he was released three weeks later.
+Ruth was later moved to the Pretoria Central Prison where she was put under much higher security.
+She was eventually brought back to Marshall Square in Johannesburg and released on 7 November 1963.
+However, she was then arrested a second time for another period of 90 days after the Minister of Justice re-sentenced activists who served their 90 days without revealing information to the police (though she only served an extra 27 days).
+While in prison, she performed a short-lived hunger strike.
+Ruth attempts suicide by consuming a bottle of pills prescribed to her to treat a stress-induced stomach ulcer, but she does not succeed in her attempt.
+Ruth was released from prison 4 December 1963 with no charges.

 Exile and assassination

 In March 1964, First went into exile in London, where she became active in the British Anti-Apartheid Movement.
+Ruth edited the biographies of Nelson Mandela, Govan Mbeki, and Oginga Odinga in the late 1960’s and early 1970’s.
+She travelled across Africa between 1964 and 1968 to study independence struggles in Algeria, Egypt, Ghana, Nigeria, and Sudan.
+As a result, she was established as a scholar of international standing.
 She was a Research Fellow at the University of Manchester in 1972, and between 1973 and 1978 she lectured in development studies at the University of Durham.
 She also spent periods on secondment at universities in Dar es Salaam and Lourenço Marques, Maputo.

 In November 1978, First took up the post of director of research at the Centre of African Studies (Centro de Estudos Africanos), Universidade Eduardo Mondlane in Maputo, Mozambique.
-She was assassinated by order of Craig Williamson, a major in the South African Police, on 17 August 1982, when she opened a parcel bomb that had been sent to the university.
+She was assassinated by the order of Craig Williamson, a major in the South African Police, on 17 August 1982, when she opened a parcel bomb that had been sent to the university.
 Bridget O'Laughlin, an anthropologist working with First, was in First's office when she was murdered, and testified to the Truth and Reconciliation Commission.
+Presidents and ambassadors from 34 different countries were at her funeral in Maputo on 24 August 1982.